 The future of the electric motor-drive unit is not the electric one, regardless of brainwashing that make us.
 Manufacturers of undoubted technological prestige developed and tried to market cars powered by natural gas already in the years'80: there was no lack of technology, buyers were missing (or rather a marketing of the same level of the current one that pushes us into the funnel of the electric propulsion)!

-The distribution network of liquefied methane (LNG) that only a few years ago had only two distributors, moreover placed in a non-homogeneous way (in Piacenza and Novi Ligure), today has a skeptical spread throughout the territory.
+The distribution network of liquefied methane (LNG), which only a few years ago had only two distributors, moreover located in an uneven way (in Piacenza and Novi Ligure), today has a diffusion throughout the territory that is skeptical-proof.

 The infrastructures necessary to support an electrified global car park have not yet reached a homogeneous diffusion on the national territory and with enormous delay are now beginning to be visible in the larger cities.
 And I talk about public infrastructures.